 Transfer Student Admissions Application

 We’re excited that you are considering transferring to Lake Superior State University!
 We believe that LSSU has so much to offer you, and we hope to work closely with you throughout your admission process.
-Our Admissions Representatives are always available to answer any questions you may have and to help you with unofficial transfer credit evaluations.
+Our Admissions Representatives are always available to answer any questions you may have.
 Come up!
 Work in!
 Move ahead!

 A transfer student is defined as a student who enrolls and attends in a post-secondary institution anytime after the summer following high school graduation, and then applies to Lake Superior State University.

 Former full-time LSSU students who miss one or more semesters (not including summer) and attend another college/ university must apply for re-admission before the semester of re-entry.
 There is no application fee, but to meet our admissions policy, you must submit an official transcript from any other institution you attended since leaving LSSU.

 Transfer students must possess a minimum 2.0 cumulative college GPA and be eligible to return to your former college(s).
 Transfer students with fewer than 12 transferable credits will be reviewed on the basis of courses completed as well as the trend of most recent grades and your high school record.

 Transfer Student Admissions Application